The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 6:15 AM: Luggage outside and buffet breakfast at the hotel

-7:15 AM: Get ready for your Biblical adventure where you are going to follow the MOSES path.
-Your seven (7) hour trip will start by driving east from Cairo to Suez City where we are going to cross Suez Canal via AHMED HAMDY TUNNEL.
-We might stop for a few minutes to watch the ships crossing through the canal.
-After a few hours’ drive, we are going to stop at the Red Sea shore to enjoy our box lunch.
+7:15 AM: Get ready for your Biblical adventure, where you will follow the MOSES path.
+Your seven (7) hour trip will start by driving east from Cairo to Suez City, where we will cross Suez Canal via AHMED HAMDY TUNNEL.
+We might stop briefly to watch the ships crossing the canal.
+After a few hours’ drive, we will stop at the Red Sea shore to enjoy our box lunch.

-We will arrive at the St. Catherine area in the late afternoon where we will spend one night at CATHERINE PLAZA HOTEL.
-Dinner & overnight.
-BB, L, D
+We will arrive at the St. Catherine area late afternoon and spend one night at CATHERINE PLAZA HOTEL.
+Dinner & overnight - BB, L, D

 ST. CATHERINE MONASTERY

 Located at the foot of Mount Moses, St. Catherine's Monastery was constructed by order of Emperor Justinian between 527 and 565 AD.
-It is built around what is thought to be Moses' Burning Bush, which has a chapel built atop it.
+It is built around Moses' Burning Bush, with a chapel atop it.

 It is a spectacular natural setting for priceless works of art, including Arab mosaics, Greek and Russian icons, Western oil paintings, paintings on wax, fine sacerdotal ornaments, marbles, enamels, chalices, reliquaries, including one donated by Czar Alexander II in the 19th century, and another by Empress Catherine of Russia in the 17th century.
-But of perhaps even greater significance is that it has of the largest and most important collections of illuminated manuscripts in the world (The Vatican has the largest).
-The collection consists of some 4,500 volumes in Greek, Coptic, Arabic, and Armenia.
+But perhaps even greater significance is that it has the world's largest and most important collections of illuminated manuscripts (The Vatican has the largest).
+The collection comprises 4,500 Greek, Coptic, Arabic, and Armenian volumes.

 Set beneath the mountain where Moses is said to have received the Ten Commandments, Saint Catherine Monastery has been one of the world’s great centers of religious pilgrimage for over fifteen centuries.
-Within its imposing walls rests a citadel like no other, incredibly rich in important religious and historical structures.
-Among its treasures is a library of ancient manuscripts and icons second only to the Vatican's itself, and a 6th-century church reputed to lie directly on the site of the Burning Bush.
+Within its imposing walls rests a citadel, incredibly rich in important religious and historical structures.
+Among its treasures is a library of ancient manuscripts and icons second only to the Vatican itself and a 6th-century church reputed to lie directly on the site of the Burning Bush.
 Quite simply, the monastery is a defining feature of the Holy Land.

 ST. CATHERINE / TABA (Egypt/Israel border) / JERUSALEM / HERBERT SAMUEL HOTEL

-2:00 AM: Only for those who are interested in climbing Moses Mountain to witness the sunrise.
+2:00 AM: Only for those interested in climbing Moses Mountain to witness the sunrise.
 You will depart the hotel very early morning.
-A few minutes away is the base of Moses Mountain where you are going to follow dirt and rock paths with a local guide to almost halfway, then you will climb all the way up via steps without your guide.
-6:00 AM: you will start to descent until you reach the bottom of the mountain where you will be picked up by our bus and taken you back to the lodge.
+A few minutes away is the base of Moses Mountain, where you will follow dirt and rock paths with a local guide to almost halfway, then climb up via steps without your guide.
+6:00 AM: you will start to descend until you reach the bottom of the mountain, where you will be picked up by our bus and returned to the lodge.
 Freshen up and pack your luggage.
 Enjoy your buffet breakfast at the lodge and get ready to visit St. Catherine Monastery before we continue our trip to Israel.

-AM: After breakfast and after we check out from the hotel, we will proceed with our bus for two hours drive to TABA (Egyptian / Israeli border) to cross to Israel.
-After finishing immigration and customs formalities on both sides, you will be met and transferred by a private A/C coach on the Israeli side to Jerusalem.
+AM: After breakfast and checking out from the hotel, we will proceed with our two-hour bus drive to TABA (Egyptian / Israeli border) to cross to Israel.
+After finishing immigration and customs formalities on both sides, you will be met and transferred to Jerusalem by a private A/C coach on the Israeli side.
 En route to Jerusalem, we are going to stop and visit MASADA.

 JERUSALEM- Mt. of Olives – Via Dolorosa – Cardo – Upper Room, Western Wall Tunnel, / HERBERT SAMUEL HOTEL